google/capslock/README.md

 packages -- an important goal given the rate of new CVEs being identified.
-To complement this analysis, we are alerting on the capabilities of packages, meaning that we are identifying what permissions the package has access to via it's transitive dependencies on standard library functions with privileged accesses.
+To complement this analysis, we are alerting on the capabilities of packages, meaning that we are identifying what permissions the package has access to via its transitive dependencies on standard library functions with privileged accesses.

 This has many potential applications, from identifying the purpose of packages